Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-search/README.md

 ```
 #### Events

-**searchChange**: Emitted when the search term is changed and the form submitted, provided that the term is at least three characters in length<br />
+**searchChange**: Emitted when the search term is changed.
+The search term is provided in the 'value' property of the returned object.
+If the term is at less than three characters in length then the term is truncated to an empty string.<br />
+**searchSubmit**: Emitted when the search form is submitted.
+The search term is provided in the 'value' property of the returned object.<br />

 #### Options